-How to Remove Google’s “This Site May Be Hacked” Warning
+How to Fix Google’s “This Site May Be Hacked” Warning

 by

-Seeing a ‘This site may be hacked’ message under your site in Google search results is alarming.
-Your visitors seeing it is downright terrifying.
-Many people still wonder if going on such a site can cause their device to be hacked, so you are bound to see a huge negative impact on your site if this warning is visible.
+Seeing a ‘This site may be hacked’ message in Google search results is bad.
+Many people think that your site will cause their device to be hacked.
+As a result, you are going to see a huge hit in your traffic.

-What is ‘This site may be hacked’ means?
+What the ‘This site may be hacked’ flag means

-The ‘This site may be hacked’ warning appears under your site listings in search results when Google’s scans have detected malware or spam on your site.
+The ‘This site may be hacked’ warning appears under your site listings in search results when Google’s scanners have detected malware or spam on your site.

 Why is this message appearing on your website?